 are possible, these are called

-spatial modes and some are shown left.
+spatial modes and some are shown right.
 The typical image of a

 laser (known as the TEM00, HG00 or fundamental mode) is shown